Best Robot Lawn Mowers (2026)

 Roborock's first robot mower, launched in North America in Q1 2026, takes the slope-handling crown with an 80% gradient rating — a new category high, surpassing Husqvarna Automower 535 AWD's 70%.
 The headline feature is per-wheel independent 4WD: instead of shuffling around corners like every competitor, the Z1 glides around them in one clean sweep.
 Sentisphere AI Environmental Perception handles shaded areas and tight passages; PreciEdge blade cuts within 3 cm of walls and obstacles.
 Coverage up to 1.24 acres (5,000 m²) daily.
 A genuine challenger to Mammotion for the flagship crown; North American pricing not yet confirmed as of April 2026. [src4, src5]

-Dropped $250 in a mid-2025 promotion to $679, making it the cheapest true boundary-wire-free robot mower worth owning.
+At ~$799 (20% off the $999 list), the i105N is the cheapest true boundary-wire-free robot mower worth owning.
+Note: with the i110N on sale at ~$849, the slightly pricier i110N covers twice the area (1/4 vs 1/8 acre) — only choose the i105N for the smallest yards or if the i110N sale ends.
 RTK + VisionFence handles 1/8 acre with centimeter accuracy and identifies 150+ object types across three categories (animals, tools & fixed obstacles, everyday obstacles).
 Setup is just a few taps in the Navimow app; up to 12 zones supported.
 58 dB operation allows nighttime mowing; 3-year full warranty is best-in-class at this price. [src8]

 WORX's cloud-first approach eliminates the on-site RTK antenna entirely — positioning data is computed server-side.
 Coverage up to 0.5 acres, 30% slope, AI Vision obstacle avoidance, auto mapping, and multi-zone app control.
 Particularly strong for buyers who don't want to mount an antenna on their roof or in their yard.
 WR310 covers 0.25 acres at lower price; WR230 covers 0.75 acres without cloud. [src8]